MrMonsh/Auto-Splitters/Pepsiman/documentation.md

 ## Notes

-We track six variables here: GameState, LostControlOfPepsiman, ScoreBoardIsPresent, EndOfThirdLevel, CurrentHoveredMainMenuItem and MenuItemIsSelected
+We track six variables here: GameState, LostControlOfPepsiman, ScoreBoardIsPresent, EndOfThirdLevel, CurrentHoveredMainMenuItem and MenuItemIsSelected.

+### GameState
-GameState tells us what the game is currently playing, whether it's a level, a cutscene, a level loading, pepsiman's death or the main menu.
+This addresstells us what the game is currently playing, whether it's a level, a cutscene, a level loading, pepsiman's death or the main menu.

-## GameState Values
+#### GameState Values

 + 7: Game Over/End of Credits (used for auto-resets)
 + 8: Main Menu (used for auto-start)